TylerTemp/SaintsField/README.md

 1. Works on deep nested fields!
 2. When a target is drawn by the old IMGUI drawer, it will be rendered correctly inside UI Toolkit.
-3. Use and only use `PropertyDrawer` and `DecoratorDrawer` (except `SaintsEditor`, which is disabled by default), thus it will be compatible with most Unity Inspector enhancements like `NaughtyAttributes` and your custom drawer.
-4. Allow stack on many cases.
+3. Allow stack on many cases.
 Only attributes that modified the label itself, and the field itself can not be stacked.
 All other attributes can mostly be stacked.
-5. Allow dynamic arguments in many cases
+4. Allow dynamic arguments in many cases
-6. Directly serialize dictionary, interface, hashset and more
+5. Directly serialize dictionary, interface, hashset and more
-7. Easily group different fields with box
+6. Easily group different fields with box

 ### Installation ###